Research Projects and Publications

 Other work has involved understanding and improving the

-performance of parallel machines
+performance of parallel systems, and proposing new

 parallel architectures.